-NOTICE OF INTENT TO CIRCULATE PETITION Notice is hereby given by the persons whose names appear hereon of intention to circulate the petition within the City and County of San of their Francisco for the purpose of (\(\frac{\frac{1}{3}}{3} \) A statement of the reasons of the proposed action as contemplate petition is as follows (optional, maximum of 500 words): ed in the NAME OF PROPONENT (PRINTED) PROPONENT'S (SIGNATURE) DATE NAME OF PROPONENT (ORTIONAL) PROPONENT'S (SIGNATURE) DATE NAME OF PROPONENT (OPTIONAL) PROPONENT'S (SIGNATURE) DATE
+NOTICE OF INTENT TO CIRCULATE PETITION Notice is hereby given by the persons whose names appear hereon o intention to circulate the petition within the City and County of San f their Francisco for the purpose of A statement of the reasons of the proposed action as contemplate petition is as follows (optional, maximum of 500 words): ed in the A07 NAME OF PROPONENT (PRINTED) PROPONENT'S (SIGNATURE) DATE NAME OF PROPONENT (ORTIONAL) PROPONENT'S (SIGNATURE) DATE NAME OF PROPONENT (OPTIONAL) PROPONENT'S (SIGNATURE) DATE acknowledge that it is I, \\\\ Print Name a misdemeanor under state law (Section 18650 of the Elections Code ) to knowingly or willfully allow the signatures on ap-initiative petition to be used for any purpose other than qualification of the proposed measure for the ballot.
+I certify that I will not knowingly or willfully allow the signatures for this initiative to be used for any purpose other than qualification of the measure for the ballot.
+Date Signature Please check $\vee$ one: /†1 Proponent Authorized Official D Circulator